bethanyj28/blog/src/content/posts/tech-stack-2025/index.md

 I tried [VoiceNotes](https://voicenotes.com/) for a stint for an audio transcriptions.
 It was fine, but I can't use it for work things because of AI, so the subscription fee didn't feel super worth it.

 ### Coding
 I'll write a more in-depth post about this, but I have continued to use Neovim!
-It's so extensible and I've honestly had zero issues with feature parity to other editors.
-This includes AI agents and such too.
+It's so extensible and I've honestly had zero issues with feature parity compared to other editors.
+This includes AI agents and such, too.

 I switched from iTerm2 to [Ghostty](https://ghostty.org/) this year and haven't looked back. iTerm2 was doing more than I want my terminal to do.
 Ghostty is mostly perfect with nearly zero additional setup.